cfsengineering/CEASIOMpy/CONTRIBUTING.md

 ### Writing a new module

 If you want to write a new module you can use the [Module Template](https://github.com/cfsengineering/CEASIOMpy/tree/master/ceasiompy/ModuleTemplate) to help you.
-Maybe it is also a good idea to contact the CEASIOMpy team to help you to write the module and be sure that the module is coherent with the rest of the project.
+Maybe it is also a good idea to contact the CEASIOMpy team which could help you to write the module and be sure it is coherent with the rest of the project.